 In Sum; Survey research appears to show that there is a indirect relationship between meal frequency and weight gain which may be due to increased calories overall.
 A lesser meal frequency may be associated with lower BMI (at the same caloric level) due to exercise.

-There is not too much evidence to suggest that meal frequency per se does anything good or bad for the metabolic rate, but that is is just an epidemiological indicator of other habits which do influence metabolic rate and weight changes.
+There is not too much evidence to suggest that meal frequency per se does anything good or bad for the metabolic rate, but that is just an epidemiological indicator of other habits which do influence metabolic rate and weight changes.

 Higher frequency of meal consumption may be beneficial for preserving muscle tissue.
 When comparing 3 meals against 14 meals per day (an extreme case), it was found that despite the same amount of calories and no difference in metabolic rate that the low-frequency group had a higher protein oxidation rate (106.9±7.1 vs. 90.6±4.3 g/d) or 17% higher protein oxidation rates compared to 14 meals a day.
 However, an intervention in obese individuals noted that when there were four meals eaten daily that there are no differences in weight loss when consuming 80% of your casein at one meal relative to 'pulsing' whey in four meals at 25%, with the casein group outperforming the whey group in the final length of the trial on nitrogen retention.
-This latter study noted higher protein oxidation and synthesis rates with Whey Protein, but a trend towards nitrogen retention (muscle mass retention) with Casein Protein.
+This latter study noted higher protein oxidation and synthesis rates with whey, but a trend towards nitrogen retention (muscle mass retention) with casein.

 Theoretically possible that more meals daily improves nitrogen retention, but the one recent human study on the matter suggests that remaining in a post-prandial state is more important (which can be done with slower absorbing proteins or more frequency, or both)